nabiladnan18/bigBookOfSmallPythonProjects/README.md

 This project started off because there was no internet and I had a book called **The Big Book of Small Python Projects** written by **Al Sweigart**.

-Trying to solve stuff without Googling stuff is really painful, especially why you release that even the generate .gitignore command in Code requires the internet.
+Trying to solve stuff without Googling stuff is really painful, especially why you realise that even the generate .gitignore command in Code requires the internet.
 JFC.